karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 - [DayZ-Expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=2116151222)
 - [DayZ-Expansion-Licensed](https://steamcommunity.com/workshop/filedetails/?id=2116157322)

 Install them on your server.
 You should get a similar result.
-If you do not know how to get the mods follow the step 1 to 5 but don't go inside folder !
+If you do not know how to get the mods follow the step 1 to 5 but don't go inside the Missions folder !
 [Click me to see the tutorial page](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/Setting-up-offline-mode#getting-the-mission)

+Inside each mods you should find a "key" folder with a bikey for each mods.
+Copy all this keys inside your key folder

 ![Server root](https://i.imgur.com/OEaEuf8.png)